Harmonic loading & power factor correction

 kVA demand is created by some equipment and technology assets to operate successfully by creating a magnetic field on startup or standby.
 This additional draw of power – although critical for successful operation, is not consumed by the asset in question.
 Thus a difference between real power consumed (kW) and required for operation (kVA) is created.
 The difference between kW and kVA is known as the “Power Factor”.

-A poor power factor (the wide gap between reactive and real power, technically expressed as a factor between 0 <> 1) can be addressed relatively quickly and inexpensively by installing a power factor correction (PFC) unit.
-PFC units are essentially capacitor banks that store reactive power and provide additional load as required.
-Thus eliminating spikes of drawing additional power from the network.
+A poor power factor the wide gap between reactive and real power (technically expressed as a factor between 0 and 1) — can be corrected quickly and cost-effectively with a Power Factor Correction (PFC) unit.
+These units act as capacitor banks that store reactive power and provide additional load as required.
+In doing so, they eliminate spikes from drawing unnecessary power from the network.

 Keece has implemented successful power factor correction across more than 1400 sites including: